 Dr. Zhao collaborated with Michaela Gack, Ph.D., Scientific Director of the Florida Research & Innovation Center, to understand the cells' metabolic processes to uncover the virus's vulnerabilities.

-Rapidly replicating reprogram metabolism to fuel growth.
-Meanwhile, most viruses cannot produce or necessary on their own, so they rely on human cells to do the work for them.
+Rapidly replicating cancer cells reprogram metabolism to fuel growth.
+Meanwhile, most viruses cannot produce energy or necessary molecules on their own, so they rely on human cells to do the work for them.
 The team found that the virus takes over the host protein CDK6 and CAD, causing the infected cells to produce extra metabolites, which allows faster replication of the virus and an uncontrolled proliferation of the cells.

 Source: Cleveland Clinic